 The biggest rage in scrapbooking and card making right now is the use of digital cutters.
 The one most people are familiar with is Provocraft’s Cricut.
 The familiarity is largely in part because they spend a ton of money on advertising- both in print and constant late night infomercials.

 There are many different types of digital cutters in a wide price range.
 With most craft cutters you can create, buy or download cutting files and use on your machine.
 What makes this confusing is the file format.
-Most machines will only recognize specific formats and leads to endless forum discussions on file conversions 🙂
+Most machines will only recognize specific formats and leads to endless forum discussions on file conversions :-).
+You can cut any SVG on a Cricut Explore machine, using their Design Studio software.

 What is an SVG file?